Emergent Turbulence in Nonlinear Gravity

+where the injection amplitude is linearly ramped up to $A_{i}$ over $t_0= 600M_i$.
+This gradual turn-on is essential for stably simulating large $A_i$'s.
+The outer boundary is at $R_{\rm Bdry}=100M_{i}$.
+We have verified that its location does not affect conclusions.

+The frequency $\omega$ is fixed and real.
+Wave absorption by the BH depends on the transmissivity of the potential barrier, which in linear theory rises sharply from near zero to unity as $\omega$ crosses the real part of the quasinormal-mode frequency (see SM).
+We find this trend persists even in our full nonlinear regime: low-$\omega$ waves are reflected, while for large $\omega$, accretion occurs, and the BH mass increases at a constant rate scaling as $A_{i}^2$.
+In the most nonlinear case, the BH mass increases by more than a factor of six.
+For intermediate frequencies near the quasinormal mode, the accretion rate gradually rises to a steady asymptotic value as the BH grows.
+Throughout, the BH spin remains consistent with zero, since the injected $(\ell=2,m=0)$ GWs carry no angular momentum.

-The spacetime geometry is encoded in the metric tensor $g_{\alpha \rho}$ and it is convenient to monitor the behavior of the driven spacetime through the ``tendicity'' scalar function $\mathcal{E}$, which quantifies the tidal response on a given worldtube \cite{Owen:2010fa,Nichols:2011pu,Zimmerman:2011as,Zhang:2012jj,Nichols:2012jn} and characterizes the local tidal-stretching experienced by orthogonal observers while crossing the worldtube \cite{Owen:2010fa}.
-This scalar is constructed from the Weyl curvature tensor as:
+The spacetime geometry is encoded in the metric.
+Its response to driving can be monitored via the ``tendicity'' scalar $\mathcal{E}$, which quantifies the tidal response experienced by orthogonal observers on a given worldtube \cite{Owen:2010fa,Nichols:2011pu,Zimmerman:2011as,Zhang:2012jj,Nichols:2012jn}.
+This scalar is constructed from the Weyl tensor as:

-where $n^a, s^a$ are unit normal vectors orthonormal to the spacetime foliation and the worldtube where tidal effects are measured, respectively.
-In the initially flat spacetime case, we adopt an inner worldtube located at $R_{\Gamma}$; while in the black hole case, we choose the apparent horizon instead.
-We examine how tendicity's harmonic components respond to the injected gravitational-wave driver.
+where $n^a, s^a$ are unit normal vectors orthonormal to the spacetime foliation and the worldtube.
+For initially flat spacetime, we adopt a worldtube at fixed coordinate radius; while in the BH case, we choose the apparent horizon.
+We examine how tendicity's harmonic components respond to the injected GW driver.